-Elizabeth ‘Liz’ Hancock – Deputy Chair
+Elizabeth ‘Liz’ Hancock – Chair

 Gita has worked within acute hospitals throughout her career and has managerial experience in both clinical and non-clinical departments.
 She understands the NHS regulatory and governance framework and is passionate about patient and carer advocacy.
 Gita was a school governor at a local primary school for eight years and is now a parent governor at Kenilworth Secondary School.